sascharissling/fiddle/README.md

 ### env Variables you'll need

-You will need one .env.production file in your client directory which contains this:
+You will need one .env.development file in your client directory which contains this:

 ```
 REACT_APP_WS_URL=ws://localhost:8080 (Has to match the port in the top level .env)